Written By: Security.org Team | Published: August 16, 2021

 Just how big of a problem is MDI, anyway?
 Recent data and peer-reviewed research shows that:

-• According to a 2016 survey, 64 percent of adults in the U.S say that fake news stories cause a great deal of confusion about the basic facts of current events and issues.
-This was the case across all demographic characteristics including education levels, political parties and incomes.
+- According to a Pew Research survey, 67 percent of adults in the U.S. say that fake news stories cause a great deal of confusion about the basic facts of current events and issues.10

 32 percent of the survey’s respondents said that they see fake news often.
 23 percent admitted to having shared fake news.

-• MDI is shared more quickly than true information.
-Looking at rumors from 2006 to 2017 on Twitter, the American Association for the Advancement of Science found that the top one percent of fake news reached between 1,000 and 100,000 people, while legitimate news rarely reached over 1,000 people.
+- MDI is shared more quickly than true information.
+Looking at rumors from 2006 to 2017 on X (formerly Twitter), the American Association for the Advancement of Science found that the top one percent of fake news reached between 1,000 and 100,000 people, while legitimate news rarely reached over 1,000 people.

-• That makes MDI 70 percent more likely to be retweeted on Twitter compared to true information, reaching its first 1,500 people six times faster.
+- That makes MDI 70 percent more likely to be retweeted on X compared to true information, reaching its first 1,500 people six times faster.
 With political news, this trend is even more pronounced.

-• Rather than coming from a particular political party, people that share MDI are more likely to be doing so because they are distracted or too lazy to verify the information.
-People in both parties are guilty of sharing misinformation, according to the MIT Sloan School of Management.
+- Rather than coming from a particular political party, people that share MDI are more likely to be doing so because they are distracted or too lazy to verify the information.
+People in both parties are guilty of sharing misinformation, according to the MIT Sloan School of Management.11

 Misinformation and Disinformation Resources